junxit/us-congress-bills-117/metadata.md

 - 2022-02-17 — Committee on Small Business and Entrepreneurship.
 Reported by Senator Cardin without amendment.
 Without written report.
 - 2022-02-17 — Committee on Small Business and Entrepreneurship.
 Reported by Senator Cardin without amendment.
 Without written report.
 - 2022-02-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 281.
+- 2022-05-03 — By Senator Cardin from Committee on Small Business and Entrepreneurship filed written report.
+Report No. 117-102.
+- 2022-05-03 — By Senator Cardin from Committee on Small Business and Entrepreneurship filed written report.
+Report No. 117-102.
+- 2022-09-28 — Amendment SA 6028 agreed to in Senate by Unanimous Consent.
+- 2022-09-28 — Amendment SA 6028 proposed by Senator Schumer for Senator Cardin. (consideration: CR S5168; text: CR S5168) In the nature of a substitute.
+- 2022-09-28 — Measure laid before Senate by unanimous consent. (consideration: CR S5168)
+- 2022-09-28 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S5168)
+- 2022-09-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2022-09-28 — Senate amendment agreed to: Amendment SA 6028 agreed to in Senate by Unanimous Consent.
+- 2022-09-28 — Senate amendment proposed (on the floor): Amendment SA 6028 proposed by Senator Schumer for Senator Cardin.
+- 2022-09-28 — Senate amendment submitted